The British Shuai Jiao Union (BSJU) is the official governing body for Shuai Jiao (Chinese Wrestling) in the United Kingdom.

 - recognised as the official governing body for Shuai Jiao (Chinese Wrestling) in the United Kingdom, by the World Shuai Jiao Federation (WSJF) and the European Shuai Jiao Union (ESJU)

 - holds the mandate to form Team GB and to represent the United Kingdom in international tournaments and events.

 On 23 July 2021, the BSJU was incorporated as a not for profit company limited by guarantee (registered by Companies House) as 'British Shuai Jiao Union Ltd' with company number: 13526742.
 The use of the term 'British' in the company name confirms the pre-eminent status of the BSJU in the United Kingdom for the promotion and development of Shuai Jiao.

-The BSJU mission is to promote traditional Shuai Jiao in the United Kingdom.
+The misson of the BSJU is to promote traditional Shuai Jiao in the United Kingdom.
 It is key to our mission to disseminate research findings and comment on key issues and developments in Shuai Jiao.
 We do this through classes, articles, seminars, and the media.
 To co-operate with other martial arts organisations worldwide in order to develop and promote the benefits of Shuai Jiao.
 To represent the interests of its members in relations with International governing bodies.
 To regulate and improve the conditions of safe Shuai Jiao practice.
 To ensure that prospective and current participants of Shuai Jiao are not excluded on the grounds of race, creed, religion, sex, sexual orientation, gender, age or disability.